 With HM King Carl XVI Gustaf and Roger Waters from Pink Floyd.

-Renée Fleming, grew up in Rochester, New York.
+Renée Fleming grew up in Rochester, New York.
 Her parents were both teachers of singing and music formed part of her upbringing.
 During the early 1980s she studied at the State University of New York at Potsdam and the Eastman School of Music, which gave her both theoretical and voice technique basis.
 At the American Opera Center at the Juilliard School, she met voice teacher and soprano Beverley Peck Johnson (1904–2001), who has been an important figure throughout her career and to whom she stayed close until Johnson's death in 2001.

 Fleming also got the possibility to go to Europe on a Fulbright Scholarship, where she studied lieder with Arleen Auger.